crysalead-js/dom-layer/README.md

 };
 ```

 So according to the `order` value, the text will be displayed either sorted or reversed depending on its value.
-So now we have something more dynamic we can do the following:
+Now we have something more "dynamic" we can do the following:

 ```js
 var component = new Component();